Dasmer/dasmer.github.io/books/notes/power.md

   - Energy
   - Focus
 - Skill
-  - Self-Knowledge
+  - Self-Knowledge (Reflective Mindset)
-  - Reflective Mindset
+  - Confidence (Ability to project self-assurance)
-  - Confidence
+  - Empathy with others
-  - Ability to project self-assurance
+  - Capacity to tolerate conflict

 #### Ambition
 An unwavering focus to achieve goals.
 Not getting hung up on the imperfect.